ishanviupare/personal-website/readme.md

 text

 ## Next Steps
 Next, I'd like to implement a new Next.js website to act as my _full_ portfolio.
 This would include not only my programming projects, but also video, drawing, musical, and writing projects.
-I'd like to especially make use of skills I learned like conditional rendering to help stylize my website based on the interest being displayed.
+I'd like to especially make use of skills I learned like conditional rendering to help stylize my website differently based on the interest being displayed.